Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 Unlike the other JavaScript components, absolutely no configuration is done via the [Config Service](#config-service). {Nicolas-Review}

+Like most of the JavaScript components, you can specify what host and port the service should listen on.
+For the Share Service this is done with the following environment variables:
+- `HOST`: Sets the host to listen on.
+- `PORT`: Which port the service will listen on.

 Use the `REDIS_HOST` and `REDIS_PORT` environment variables to tell the Share Service where to find the [Redis](#redis) instance it is supposed to be using to store chart and table definitions.

 The `NODE_ENV` environment variable lets the service know whether it's running in development, test or production.